hypo69/hypo/docs/gemini/consultant/ru/scenario/__init__.md

     execute_PrestaShop_insert,
     execute_PrestaShop_insert_async,
 )
-from src.utils.jjson import j_loads, j_loads_ns  # Import necessary functions

-# TODO: Add docstrings for functions from .executor.

 def run_scenario_files(supplier, scenario_files):
     """
     Executes scenarios from a list of files.

-    :param supplier: Supplier object.
+    :param supplier: The supplier object.
-    :param scenario_files: List of scenario file names.
+    :param scenario_files: A list of file paths.
-    :raises TypeError: If input is not a list of strings.
+    :raises TypeError: If input is not a list.
     """
     if not isinstance(scenario_files, list):
-        logger.error("Input 'scenario_files' must be a list")
-        raise TypeError("Input 'scenario_files' must be a list of strings")

-    for scenario_file in scenario_files:
+        logger.error("Error: Input 'scenario_files' must be a list.") raise TypeError("Input 'scenario_files' must be a list.") for scenario_file in scenario_files:
         try:
             run_scenario_file(supplier, scenario_file)
         except Exception as e:
-            logger.error(f"Error executing scenario from file {scenario_file}: {e}")
+            logger.error(f"Error executing scenario from file '{scenario_file}': {e}")

 def run_scenarios(supplier, scenarios):
     """
-    Executes scenarios from a list or dictionary.
+    Executes scenarios from a list or a dictionary.

-    :param supplier: Supplier object.
+    :param supplier: The supplier object.
-    :param scenarios: List or dictionary of scenarios.
+    :param scenarios: A list or a dictionary of scenarios.
-    :raises TypeError: If input is not a list or dict.
+    :raises TypeError: If input is not a list or a dictionary.
     """
     if isinstance(scenarios, list):
         for scenario in scenarios: